 To prevent the same pain, I had experienced during my previous pregnancy, I began physical therapy.
 I attended sessions twice a week, focusing on strengthening my hips.
 Additionally, I made it a habit to visit the pool three or more days a week and daily walk to get my kids from school.
 Then Covid hit.

-Fortunately, I managed to avoid giving birth on the side of the road, after getting a flat tire.
+Fortunately, I managed to avoid giving birth on the side of the road, after getting a flat tire while I was in labor, in transition.
 I made it to the hospital just in time and I felt relatively good after delivery.
 However, approximately two weeks post-partum, I started experiencing intense pain in my hips.
 Over the course of a few months, I discovered that I had developed a sensitivity to certain plant-based foods that were increasing the joint pain.
 Legumes were among the culprits, although there were others that proved challenging to identify.
-Unfortunately, I began losing mobility, and the pain became too severe to carry my baby or engage in activities such as wearing a baby carrier.
+Unfortunately, I began losing mobility, and the pain became too severe to carry my baby around.

 Given the level of post-partum pain I was enduring, I wasn’t able to exercise.
 I allowed some carbs in my diet, mostly sweet potato and almond flour products, just I could produce milk.
 I brought a vibration plate, and I resumed physical therapy after four months.
 Despite several months of therapy, my condition did not improve, prompting me to request imaging from my doctor.
 However, instead of supporting my request, my doctor suggested finding a new physical therapist.
 Frustrated, I turned to the internet for information and came across the heightened risk of labral tears in individuals with EDS who had gone through childbirth.
 I persisted in advocating for imaging on my hip.